yenhsunlin/BH_in_NS/readme.md

 ### Mathematica-dub
 `nsbh` also provides a Mathematica-dub, see `mathematica-dub` folder.
 However, it will not subject to update and will be deprecated soon.

+## Known issues

+Certain range of inputs will cause the function `star_consumed` crashing due to the values are not allowed by 'root_scalar' in `scipy.optimize`.
+Please simply ignore such inputs.
+If you are using loop calcuation, a way out to avoid kernel breaking due to `ValueError` can be done by

+    try:
+        star_consumed(*inputs*)
+    except ValueError:
+        pass

 ## IMPORTANT NOTES!
 If you use any of the code, even snippets, in this repository for academic researches or publishing scientific articles, please ***DO*** cite the following (BibTeX)